robobunny/company-profile-cc/README.md

 ## My Workflow

+### Git

+I've tried to make meaningful git commit messages along the way, but of course in a production environment, there would be feature branches, rebases, squashing commits, etc. I haven't done any of that, simply because I'll never actually need to collaborate with anyone on this repo.

+### My Time

 I tracked my time working on this challenge in the following table:

 1 Pomodoro = 25 min